viniciusmuller/poster/README.md

 ## Observability

-By using [PromEx](https://github.com/akoutmos/prom_ex), the systems enable prometheus support in the `/metrics` endpoints and integrates with Grafana to provide observability to the system administrators:
+By using [PromEx](https://github.com/akoutmos/prom_ex), the systems enable prometheus support in the `/metrics` endpoint and integrates with Grafana to provide observability to the system administrators:

 ![grafana beam vm dashboard](./.github/img/grafana_beam_dashboard.png)